Archives - Out! Raleigh 2018

 Jim was one of those people who helped Carson Farley and a mob of others hold down the Center’s tent in 2011's Out!
 Raleigh during the violent wind storm that blew through that day.
 He had just met the Center’s first Executive Director and had been recruited to help out with the Center’s website the evening before Out!
 Raleigh 2011.
 Jim has lead the Center’s Web Team ever since.
 In 2012, the Center decided to ignore all the other extremely dedicated volunteers who do so much to keep the Center running every day (to whom Jim is eternally grateful) and awarded him the Volunteer of the Year 2012 recognition.
 Jim runs a website development business that serves dozens of community businesses and organizations.
 As expected, he makes sure the Out!
 Raleigh Website is up to date.

 John started volunteering at the LGBT Center of Raleigh in November 2015 and loves finding new ways to help out.
-This is his second year with Out!
+This is his third year with Out!
 Raleigh, and is helping with the website and communications.
 He is eager to be a part of the planning for this year and bring some new ideas.
 John moved to Raleigh in 2012, and has been a visitor to the LGBT Center of Raleigh since then.
 He is a graduate of East Carolina University with a Bachelors in Criminal Justice and a minor in Forensics.
 He enjoys web design, new technology, meeting new people and spending time with his fiancé David and cats.

 This is Katie’s third year helping with the Out!
 Raleigh festival, working with volunteer coordination.
 During her graduate studies, she found sanity by volunteering with her wife Emi.
 In her free time, she enjoys cats (any furry animal really), cooking, and playing the occasional social board game.